Search within:

 Professor of Environmental & Plant Biology

-Brian C. McCarthy is associate dean of faculty, research, and graduate studies in the College of Arts & Sciences.
-He is also a professor of forest ecology in the Environmental & Plant Biology Department.
+Brian C. McCarthy is the senior associate dean in the College of Arts & Sciences.
+He is also a professor of forest ecology in the Department of Environmental & Plant Biology.
 He holds a bachelor’s degree in biology, a master’s degree in botany, and a doctoral degree in ecology.
 As part of his training, Dr. McCarthy gained considerable experience in experimental design, basic and applied statistics, and computer programming.

-He came to Ohio University in 1992, has published over 125 papers in the peer-reviewed literature, presented over 300 papers at regional and national professional conferences, received over $1.5 mil in research funding, and advised over 50 graduate students to degree completion.
+He came to Ohio University in 1992, has published over 125 papers in the peer-reviewed literature, authored or co-authored over 300 papers at regional and national professional conferences, received over $1.25 mil in research funding, and advised over 50 graduate students to degree completion.
 He has taught numerous courses including forest science, vegetation analysis, plant community ecology, and biostatistics.
 All aspects of his scholarship, teaching, professional service, and administrative duties are heavily dominated by data, its analysis, and communication.

 Education